neuromorphic-paris/event_stream/README.md

 # Binary file structure

-Every Event Stream file starts with the following bytes:
+Every Event Stream file starts with a header of 15 bytes:

 | Position      | Content                                                                                      |
 |:-------------:|:--------------------------------------------------------------------------------------------:|